My special offers

 Biography

-Originally from Wenzhou, Xiaomeng Zhang graduated from the Shanghai Conservatory of Music and the Manhattan School of Music.
-He continued his training through the Merola Program at San Francisco Opera and at The Juilliard School (Artist Diploma Course).
-During his studies at Juilliard, he performed the roles of Don Giovanni, the Armchair and the Tree (L’Enfant et les Sortilèges), Kuligin (Kátia Kabanová), Minksman (Flight), Giove (La Calisto), and Presto (Les Mamelles de Tirésias).
+Originally from Wenzhou, Xiaomeng Zhang is a graduate of the Shanghai Conservatory of Music and the Manhattan School of Music.
+He continued his training in the Merola Program at San Francisco Opera and at the Juilliard School (Artist Diploma Course).
+While at Juilliard, he appeared in the roles of Don Giovanni, the Armchair and the Tree (L’Enfant et les Sortilèges), Kuligin (Káťa Kabanová), Minksman (Flight), Giove (La Calisto), and Presto (Les Mamelles de Tirésias).

-Subsequently, he performed as Count Almaviva (Le Nozze di Figaro) at the Aspen Music Festival, Belcore (L’Elisir d’Amore) for ARE Opera, Schaunard (La Bohème) at the Chautauqua Music Festival, and Figaro (Il Barbiere di Siviglia) for Opera Columbus and the Macau International Music Festival.
+He later performed as the Count Almaviva (The Marriage of Figaro) at the Aspen Music Festival, Belcore (L’Elisir d’amore) with ARE Opera, Schaunard (La Bohème) at the Chautauqua Music Festival, and Figaro (The Barber of Seville) with Opera Columbus.

 Currently in